Which is the Best Sugar and Which Ones Are Not Good?

 • Most sugars are strongly acid-forming in the body.
 They all also have calories.

-Stevia, coconut sugar and brown rice syrup, barley malt, honey and little molasses are the ones found in my kitchen.
+Stevia, coconut sugar, brown rice syrup, barley malt, honey, and little molasses are the ones in my kitchen.
 Coconut sugar seems to be one of the healthiest of the sugars.

-I bought a liter of maple syrup seven years ago and still have half a cup left and the only reason there is so little left is because a cup of it was spilled two years ago in the fridge — what a mess!
+I bought a liter of maple syrup seven years ago; there is still half a cup left.
+The only reason there is so little left is because a cup of it was spilled two years ago in the fridge — what a mess!

 Join me on a 2 – 5 – 30 Course